 Noting Programs Out of Compliance with Accreditation Timelines.
 Providing a report on institutions that have not complied with the required timelines and due dates has become a standard agenda item for the COA.
 Staff continued the reports in 2020-21 at each COA meeting.
-These included institutions that were late in submitting required preconditions, Common Standards Review, Program Review, annual data submissions, and in previous years, accreditation fees.
+These included institutions that were late in submitting required preconditions, Common Standards Review, Program Review, Accreditation Fees, and Annual Data submissions.
 This information has improved the COA's understanding of institutions that have not complied with the Commission's timelines for accreditation activities and has served as additional leverage with institutions to ensure compliance.
 Since implementation of this requirement, staff has seen an overall increase in compliance with the required timeframes for accreditation activities and only a small number of institutions were reported in 2020-21.